Vishwakarma community: Position in society

 In Andhra Pradesh, Telangana and Uttar Pradesh they come under Other Backward Class.

 In Kerala, the Vishwakarmas have claimed a higher social status for many years, and believe that the trades which they traditionally follow are superior to the work of a manual labourer because they require artistic and scientific skills as well as those of the hand.
 According to George Varghese, their claim to high status is "one of the mainstays of Vishwakarma identity" in what is otherwise a fragmented, incoherent community that has often suffered from internal differences of opinion.
 Their claim has been voiced by Edava Somanathan, a member of the community and its only historian in the written word.
 Somanathan's works, according to Varghese, "... are written from a pro-community perspective.
 Therefore, there are a lot of exaggerations and anti-brahmin tirades in Kerala".
 Somanathan argues that the artisanal groups were a part of the Indus Valley civilisation, pre-dating the arrival of Brahmins and their caste-based division of society.
 He claims implausible achievements are evidenced in both the arts and sciences during that egalitarian pre-Brahmin era, including the construction of aeroplanes.

 This claim to Brahmin status is not generally accepted outside the community, despite their assumption of some high-caste traits, such as wearing the sacred thread, and the Brahminisation of their rituals.
 For example, the sociologist M. N. Srinivas, who developed the concept of sanskritisation, juxtaposed the success of the Lingayat caste in achieving advancement within Karnataka society by such means with the failure of the Vishwakarma to achieve the same.
 Their position as a left-hand caste has not aided their ambition.
 They have been included in the list of Other Backward Classes in some states of India.

+List of castes

+The following castes are considered to be members of the Vishwakarma community :